SXBOTAGE/AC_C_Traceline/README.md

 External cheat in C that use a injected traceline wrapper to verify if the ennemy is visible with CreateRemoteThread.
 It will store each entity visibility value in 1 bit making a total of 32 bit.
 The cheat then read the value and check if the bit is set for the entity specified.

 The **rest of the code may no be interesting since it's a basic (?BAD?) coded cheat in few days that do not even use multi-threading**.
-I just **let the cheat here if someone wanted to use a "traceline"** in a external way.
+I just **let the cheat here if someone want to use a "traceline"** in a external way.

 # Features